-Participation in Marblehead athletics is a privilege and is voluntary; thus participation comes with an increased standard for behavior expectations.
+Participation in Marblehead athletics is a privilege and is voluntary; participation comes with an increased standard for behavior expectations.
 The Marblehead High School standard is designed to encourage responsible and safe decision making by all students and to promote a positive learning environment within the Marblehead community.
 Marblehead High school, as a member of the MIAA, meets or exceeds their standards for code of conduct and discipline.

-During the school year a student-athlete shall not (regardless of the quantity) use, knowingly be in the presence of, or consume, possess, buy/sell or give away any beverage containing alcohol, any tobacco product, marijuana, steroids, or any controlled substance.
+During the school year a student-athlete shall not, regardless of the quantity, use, consume, possess, buy/sell, or give away any beverage containing alcohol, any tobacco product (including e-cigarettes, vape pens and all similar devices); marijuana, steroids, drug paraphernalia; or any controlled substance.
+This policy includes misuse of over-the-counter medications and substances used for the purposes of altering one's mental state.
 It is not a violation for a student to be in possession of a legally defined drug specifically prescribed for the student's own use by his/her doctor.

-Athletes that are found to be knowingly in the presence of alcohol, any tobacco product, marijuana, steroids, vaping or electronic smoking paraphernalia, or any controlled substance will be subject to a hearing MHS Administration.
+All violations are subject to a hearing with MHS Administration.
 The following are used for punishments, per the MIAA Handbook, Rule 62:

-1 st offense - 25% 2^{nd} offense - 60% 2 nd offense - 40% with dependency program
+1st offense - 25% 2 nd offense - 60% 2 nd offense - 40% with dependency program

 Number of events per season Number of events per penalty Number of events per season Number of events per penalty Number of events per season Number of events per penalty

 1-7 1 1-3 1 1-4 1

 8-11 2 4 2 5-7 2

 12-15 3 5-6 3 8-9 3

 16-19 4 7-8 4 10-12 4

 20 or over 5 9 5 13-14 5

 10-11 6 15-17 6

 12-13 7 18-19 7

 14 8 20 or over 8

 15-16 9

 17-18 10

 19 11

 20 or over 12